-- Ice and snow— black ice is a very common cause of slip and fall accidents during winter months and it is up to property managers to take reasonable actions to clear parking lots and walkways so that guests do not injure themselves.
+- Ice and snow— black ice is a prevalent cause of slip and fall accidents during winter months, and it is up to property managers to take reasonable actions to clear parking lots and walkways so that guests do not injure themselves.
 Shoveling, plowing and putting down salt are all reasonable ways to remove this risk.

 - Wet floors— after cleaning floors, maintenance staff should mark them off so that people know to expect slick surfaces and when it is raining or snowing, carpets should be placed down so that moisture doesn’t accumulate and create a hazard.

-- Lack of guardrails— it is important that guardrails are installed wherever there is a risk of falls from considerable heights, such as on balconies or staircases.
+- Lack of guardrails— it is vital that guardrails are installed wherever there is a risk of falls from considerable heights, such as on balconies or staircases.

-- Poorly maintained staircases— many trip and fall accidents occur on staircases that are defective or littered with debris and hazards.
-It is the responsibility of property owners to ensure that stairs are properly maintained, well-lit and free of trip hazards.
+- Poorly maintained staircases— many trip and fall accidents occur on stairways that are defective or littered with debris and hazards.
+It is the responsibility of property owners to ensure that stairs are appropriately maintained, well-lit and free of trip hazards.

 - Poorly maintained pavement and sidewalks— potholes and uneven pavement can prove to be extremely dangerous to people when they don’t expect to trip or have a foot caught by a pothole or sudden rise or drop in the ground beneath them.

-- Workplace hazards— from poorly maintained railings to the presence of debris and trip hazards, there are a number of causes of slip and fall accidents on the job.
+- Workplace hazards— from poorly maintained railings to the presence of debris and trip hazards, there are some causes of slip and fall accidents on the job.
 Slip, trip and fall events account for the most severe workplace accidents aside from falling objects.

 How Waukegan Slip and Fall Accidents May Result in Tragic Injuries